-Poitras Santos’ solo and collaborative work has been exhibited at the Göteborg International Biennial For Contemporary Art (GIBCA) Extended, Sweden; Karlskrona Konsthall, Sweden; Queens Museum, NY; Bates College Museum of Art; Center for Maine Contemporary Art; Institute for Contemporary Art at Maine College of Art; Urban Institute of Contemporary Art, Michigan; the Centre for Contemporary Culture in Barcelona, Spain; Reykjanesbaer Art Museum in Iceland; and at the Museum of Contemporary Art in Denver, among others.
-She has attended residencies and created performances and projects in the United States, Sweden, Spain, France, Germany, the Netherlands and Iceland, including residencies at the European Ceramic Work Center, in 's-Hertogenbosch, NL, Valparaiso in Mojacar, Spain and NES Artists Residency in Skagastrond, Iceland.
-Her work has received support from the Maine Arts Commission, Onion Foundation and the National Endowment for the Arts among others.
+Poitras Santos’ solo and collaborative work has been exhibited at the Göteborg International Biennial For Contemporary Art (GIBCA) Extended, Sweden; Karlskrona Konsthall, Sweden; Queens Museum, NY; Bates College Museum of Art; Center for Maine Contemporary Art; Institute for Contemporary Art at Maine College of Art; Urban Institute of Contemporary Art, Michigan; the Centre for Contemporary Culture (CCCB) in Barcelona, Spain; Reykjanesbaer Art Museum in Iceland; and at the Museum of Contemporary Art in Denver, among others.
+She has attended residencies and created projects in the United States, Sweden, Spain, France, Germany, the Netherlands and Iceland, including residencies at the European Ceramic Work Center, in 's-Hertogenbosch, NL, Valparaiso in Mojacar, Spain, and Vermont Studio Center in Johnson, VT.
+Her work has received support from the Maine Arts Commission, Onion Foundation, and the National Endowment for the Arts among others.
 With the support of a Kindling Fund Grant through the Warhol Regional Regranting Program in 2016 she initiated Platform Projects/Walks, a platform for curating walking artworks within local communities.
 In addition to curatorial essays for exhibition publications, her writing has been published in the Brooklyn Rail, Leonardo: MIT Press, PAJ: A Journal of Performance and Art, The Chart, The Café Review, Living Maps Review, and The New Guard, among others.
 Recent projects include co-curating with Catherine Besteman Making Migration Visible: Traces, Tracks & Pathways for the institute of Contemporary Art at Maine College of Art in 2018.
-Accompanied by a state-wide initiative involving over seventy partners, and a symposium, the exhibition was supported by numerous doors and by a grant from the National Endowment for the Arts.
+Accompanied by a state-wide initiative involving over seventy partners, and a symposium, the exhibition was supported by numerous donors and by a grant from the National Endowment for the Arts.
 In 2020, with the support of the Onion Foundation, Poitras Santos organized Platform Projects/Walks 2020: ecologies of the local at Speedwell Projects, bringing artists and scientists together for conversations about climate change.